ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/00-home.md

 + Build an IoT device using the Raspberry Pi 2 (RPi2)
 + Build a UWP app for Windows IoT Core to run on the RPi2
 + Use Windows IoT Core and the RPi to both capture input and present output
-+ Create and configure an Azure IoT Hub
++ Create and configure an Azure IoT Hub to manage device-to-cloud and cloud-to-device messaging
-+ Connect their UWP application running on the RPi2 to Azure IoT Hubs
++ Connect a UWP application running on the RPi2 to an Azure IoT Hub
-+ Build a datapipe line that captures data coming into IoT Hub and stores it
++ Build a data pipeline that captures data coming into IoT Hub and stores it
 + Build a visualization of IoT data
 + Build a client application that can send a command to the IoT device via Azure